 In our love and surrender for Swami, we may reply, “Swami is my Krishna, Buddha, and Christ.”

-Do you know how many times this seemingly harmless statement has hurt people?
+Do you know how many times this seemingly harmless statement has troubled people?
 Countless!
-And I’m guilty of hurting others with this at one point too.
+I’m guilty of hurting others with this at one point too.
 Due to this behavior of mine, so many people have developed jealousy or hatred towards Swami.

 Someone who knows Swami places him at par with Krishna, Buddha, or Christ.
-To Swami’s students, he is their Guru who is Brahma, Vishnu, Maheshvara, Para-Brahma, and all.
+To Swami’s students, he is their Guru.
+He is their Brahma, Vishnu, Maheshvara, Para-Brahma, and all.
 Still, those who don’t know Swami place Krishna, Buddha, or Christ above Swami.

-By comparing Swami with Krishna/Buddha/Christ, we are doing injustice to Swami, Krishna/Buddha/Christ, and the person who is listening to us!
-How?
+By comparing divinities, we’re making the Divine’s name a cause for distress.
+In the process, we’re doing injustice to Swami, Krishna-Buddha-Christ, and the person who is listening to us!

-- To me, Devi is everything, and I see her in all.
-That includes Swami, you, and me.
-That’s my Truth and I have the right to jot that down in my posts.
-Though, when I do that in every conversation or comment, I’m hurting others’ sentiments.
+That’s my Truth, and I have the right to jot that down in my posts (to motivate others).
+However, when I do that in every conversation or comment, I’m hurting others’ sentiments.
 Reason:

-- What if the other person is still not as evolved to see all divinities as equal?
+- What if the other person is still not as evolved into seeing all divinities as equal?